adi3/robotics-workshop-guide/content/Build Simulation/7_visualize_data.md

 roslaunch robomaker_workshop main.launch
 ```

 3. The RViz GUI should appear on the virtual desktop.
-Take a few moments to explore its various components, and get an understanding of how RViz shows the camera livestream from our simulated Gazebo world.

 ![RViz GUI](/rviz.png?classes=border)

+---

+> Pay special attention to the camera livestream of our simulated Gazebo world that shows up in Rviz.